ubergeek77/Lemmy-Easy-Deploy/ADVANCED_CONFIGURATION.md

 Advanced Configuration
 ---

 ***NOTE:*** The customization features of Lemmy-Easy-Deploy **are provided for convenience and are not supported**.
 In other words, these are for advanced users only, and have great potential to break your deployment if you don't know what you're doing. ***I can't help you with issues related to these customization options, do not use them if you do not know what you are doing***.
-Please, do not file issues related to using these features.
+Please, do not file issues related to using these features (unless something is obviously broken).

 In order for any of the below configuration options to be used/executed, a redeployment must occur.
 A redeployment will happen automatically upon updates with `./deploy.sh`, but if no updates are available, you must use `./deploy.sh -f` to redeploy them (don't forget to use `-l` or `-w` if you want to maintain a custom `rc` version, or the latest stable version will be deployed instead).